Climograph: Use

 The patterns in a climograph describe not just a location's climate but also provide evidence for that climate's relative geographical location.
 For example, a climograph with a narrow range in temperature over the year might represent a location close to the equator, or alternatively a location adjacent to a large body of water exerting a moderating effect on the temperature range.
 Meanwhile, a wide range in annual temperature might suggest the opposite.
 We could also derive information about a site's ecological conditions through a climograph.
 For example, if precipitation is consistently low year-round, we might suggest the location reflects a desert; if there is a noticeable seasonal pattern to the precipitation, we might suggest the location experiences a monsoon season.
 When combining the temperature and precipitation patterns together, we have even better clues as to the local conditions.
-Despite this, it is important to note that a number of local factors contribute to the patterns observed in a particular place; therefore, a climograph is not a foolproof tool that captures all the geographic variation that might exist.
+Despite this, a number of local factors contribute to the patterns observed in a particular place; therefore, a climograph is not a foolproof tool that captures all the geographic variation that might exist.